WSDOT-GIS/arcgis-query-string-utilities/packages/arcgis-query-string-utilities/README.md

 Installation
 ------------
-Run the following command to install this module using [Bower].
+Run the following command to install this module into your project.

     npm install @wsdot/arcgis-query-string-utilities --save